WasmEdge/WasmEdge/docs/c_api.md

 ### Instances

 The instances are the runtime structures of WASM.
 Developers can retrieve the instances from the `Store` contexts.
-The `Store` contexts will allocate instances when a WASM module or `Import Object` is registered or instantiated through the `Interpreter`.
+The `Store` contexts will allocate instances when a WASM module or `Import Object` is registered or instantiated through the `Executor`.
 A single instance can be allocated by its creation function.
 Developers can construct instances into an `Import Object` for registration.
 Please refer to the [Host Functions](#Host-Functions) for details.
 The instances created by their creation functions should be destroyed, EXCEPT they are added into an `Import Object` context.